The Leading Provider of Online Consultation, Legal Services, Education and Training

 Trials and Appeals, High Court & Supreme Court Cases

-The Judicial system of India operates in a hierarchical structure, beginning with Trial Courts, followed by Appellate Courts, High Courts, and the Supreme Court of India.
+The Judicial system of India operates in a hierarchical structure, beginning with the Trial Courts, followed by the Appellate Courts, the High Courts, and the Supreme Court of India.

 Important Terms